usnistgov/ARIAC/docs/tutorials/tutorial_2.rst

   - Create a configuration file for sensors and cameras,
   - Add functionality to the competition interface to read data from a sensor and output that data to the terminal.

-Once this tutorial completed, the package ``competition_tutorials`` should have the following structure:
+The package ``competition_tutorials`` is expected to have the following structure for tutorial 2:

 .. code-block:: bash